yinyangsammy/snapshot-location-assessment/README.md

 The functionality of both seem to work much more efficiently that way.
 At some point, I will try to deduce why.
 More on both in the Bugs section below.

 # Features

 ## Current Features:

 -   A nav bar, enabling the user to easily navigate from safety map to  weather map to homepage.
--   A clickable SVG map with interactive country tiles that fill with colour on hover and fades out on scroll down.
+-   A clickable SVG map with interactive country tiles that fill with colour on hover and generate information on click.
 -   A name modal that pops up on hover and fades out on scroll down.
 -   A black instruction modal that pops up on map click, informing the user to 'Scroll down for a snapshot of {location}', and fades out on scroll down.
 -   Fade in containers which only appear once the user has clicked a country.